-(1) Each of the aggravating or mitigating factors is determined, as described below, and then applied to the civil penalty formula in OAR 340-012-0045(2).
+(1) Each of the aggravating or mitigating factors is determined, as described below, and then applied to the civil penalty formula in OAR 340-012-0045.

-(2) "P" is whether the respondent has any prior significant actions (PSAs).
-A violation becomes a PSA on the date the first FEA in which it is cited is issued.
+(2) "P" is whether the respondent has any prior violations.
+A violation becomes a prior violation on the date the first FEA in which the violation is cited is issued.

 (a) Except as otherwise provided in this section, the values for "P" and the finding that supports each are as follows:

-(A) 0 if no PSAs or there is insufficient information on which to base a finding under this section.
+(A) 0 if no prior violations or there is insufficient information on which to base a finding under this section.

-(B) 1 if the PSA included one Class II violation or two Class III violations.
+(B) 1 if the prior violation was one Class II violation or prior violations were two Class III violations; or

-(C) 2 if the PSA (s) included one Class I violation or Class I equivalent.
+(C) 2 if the prior violation was one Class I violation or Class I equivalent.

 (D) For each additional Class I violation or Class I equivalent, the value of "P" is increased by 1.